Improving employee health, nutrition & well-being

 Return on investment in our Lamplighter programmes

 We’ve commissioned multi-year studies to evaluate the return on investment (ROI) of our health programmes.
-These analyses examined risk prevalence data across ten lifestyle-related risk factors from 2008 to 2017.
-We also looked at data around programme participation, programme investments, and median annual compensation – which we used to determine productivity savings associated with changes in risk prevalence.
+These analyses examined risk prevalence data across ten lifestyle-related risk factors over a decade (2008−2017).
+We also looked at data around programme participation, programme investments, and median annual compensation.
+This data helps us determine the productivity savings associated with changes in risk prevalence.

 Our aggregated results show that for every €1 we spend on Lamplighter programmes, we see a return of €2.44 – indicating that good health really is good for business.